-The data and control cabling from the external formatter to the tape unit normally consists of a single cable with one connector at the formatter end and three connectors at the tape unit end.
+The data and control cabling from the external formatter to the tape unit normally consists of single cable with one connector at the formatter end and three connectors at the tape unit end.
 The data input and output lines connect to edge connectors J301 and J201, respectively, of the data board.
 The control lines connect to connector J101 of the tape control board.
-Figure 2-1 through 2-3 show typical cabling diagrams for dual data board, single data board, and quad density options.
+Figures 2-1 through 2-3 show typical cabling diagrams for single data board, dual data board, and quad density options.